joshcanhelp/josh-to-11/content/post/100-i-am-an-ffk-nice-to-meet-you.md

 wpid: 3
 ---

-# I am an FFK... nice to meet you

 They say, for writers, the worst thing to face is an empty page.
 I think an empty page is easy to manage, it’s the blank ream standing nearby that I find daunting.